Grant Green Day

 Click here to Support Jazz on the Tube

-Green was playing professionally at 12, inspired by the music of Charlie Christian, Charlie Parker, and Lester Young.
+Green started playing professionally at the age of 12, inspired by the music of Charlie Christian, Charlie Parker, and Lester Young.

-He made his first recordings with tenor saxophonist Jimmy Forrest before the 1961 release of his own debut as leader “Grant’s First Stand.”
+He made his first recordings with tenor saxophonist Jimmy Forrest before releasing his own debut as a leader, “Grant’s First Stand,” in 1961.

-Green’s bluesy grove is immediately recognizable and he worked mainly with small groups including musicians McCoy Tyner, Elvin Jones, and Sonny Clark.
+Green’s bluesy groove is immediately recognizable, and he primarily worked with small groups, including musicians McCoy Tyner, Elvin Jones, and Sonny Clark.

-Grant Green appears with fellow guitarists Barney Kessel and Kenny Burrell in 1968 on this rare film clip playing “Blue Mist.”
+Grant Green appears with fellow guitarists Barney Kessel and Kenny Burrell in this rare 1968 film clip playing “Blue Mist.”